Dshin24/Dshin24/README.md

 - Programming a video game

 Recursive Art (10/1)
-  - My recursive art project is based on the idea of Sierpiński's triangles
-  - The project details a filled-in black triangle that, from its initial level change from 0 to 1, adds a white triangle (inscribed and connected by the larger triangle's midpoints.
-Each white triangle from that point forward is drawn outside its boundaries to each specific midpoint.
+(My recursive art project is based on the idea of Sierpiński's triangles The project details a filled-in black triangle that, from its initial level change from 0 to 1, adds a white triangle (inscribed and connected by the larger triangle's midpoints).
+Each white triangle from that point forward is drawn outside its boundaries to each specific midpoint.)
 1. Reflection on learning (things I'm proud of /takeaways)
   - Realized the importance of modular coding; it not only makes code readable but more manageable
   - Grasped the essence of recursion; it's like solving a puzzle, breaking it into smaller pieces to see the whole picture more clearly